codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bm2.md

 ### Notes

-1. You only need to handle the case of single match.
+1. You only need to handle the case of a single match.
 We'll get to highlighting multiple matches in the later stages.

 2. The matched text should highlighted using the bold (`01`) and red (`31`) attributes.
 You may use any combination of ANSI codes to achieve this highlighting effect.
 For example, to produce the following output: